elizabeth-millicanbxsy/notes/README.md

 4. Test your code thoroughly to validate its simplicity and functionality.
 5. Continuously refactor to keep your codebase lean and comprehensible.
 6. Choose the right tools and frameworks for the task at hand, favoring those that promote simplicity.

+# 2024-01-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to striving for clean, maintainable code that's easy to understand and extend, rather than complex solutions.
+Always remember that your code will be read more times than it's written.
+Invest time in making it clear and concise.
+Also, embrace the power of modularity and reuse; write small, reusable functions and classes instead of duplicating logic.
+And finally, practice debugging as a key skill; being able to diagnose and fix issues efficiently can save invaluable time and effort."

+"In essence, effective programming isn't just about writing code that works today, but also about crafting software that remains comprehensible and adaptable tomorrow."